nil1729/codeforces001/_pages/contribute.md

 ## Correct a solution

 Found a mistake or Get a better Solution?
-Please [open an issue on GitHub](https://github.com/nil1729/LEETCODE-001/issues) having the format "[CORRECT] LC 414.
-Third Maximum Number".
+Please [open an issue on GitHub](https://github.com/nil1729/codeforces001/issues) having the format "[CORRECT] CF 1326B.
+Maximums".

 <br/>